torproject/tor/doc/HACKING/Fuzzing.md

 macOS (OS X) requires slightly more preparation, including:
 * using afl-clang (or afl-clang-fast from the llvm directory)
 * disabling external crash reporting (AFL will guide you through this step)

-== Writing Tor fuzzers

-A tor fuzzing harness should have:
-* a fuzz_init() function to set up any necessary global state.
-* a fuzz_main() function to receive input and pass it to a parser.
-* a fuzz_cleanup() function to clear global state.

-Most fuzzing frameworks will produce many invalid inputs - a tor fuzzing harness should rejecting invalid inputs without crashing or behaving badly.

-But the fuzzing harness should crash if tor fails an assertion, triggers a bug, or accesses memory it shouldn't.
-This helps fuzzing frameworks detect "interesting" cases.

 == Triaging Issues